 Locations: Cleveland Clinic main campus, Independence Family Health Center

-Ronan Mangcucang Factora, MD, is Associate Staff in the Department of General Internal Medicine, Section of Geriatrics and Co-Director of the Aging Brain Clinic, Cleveland Clinic.
+Ronan Mangcucang Factora, MD, is Staff in the Department of General Internal Medicine, Section of Geriatrics and Program Director of the Geriatric Fellowship Training Program at the Cleveland Clinic.
 He is a diplomate of American Board of Internal Medicine, with added qualifications in geriatric medicine.
 His clinical interests include Alzheimer’s disease, dementias, functional capacity and pain management.

 For Medical Professionals